Replaces elements on the current page with matching elements from a server response or HTML string.

 The URL to fetch from the server.

-Instead of making a server request, you may also pass an existing HTML string as
+Instead of making a server request, you may also render an existing string of HTML.

 The HTTP method to use for the request.